chakra-ui/chakra-ui/tooling/cli/README.md

   --out <path>  output directory e.g.
                 node_modules/@chakra-ui/styled-system/dist/types/theming.types.d.ts
   -h, --help    display help for command

 Example call:
   $ chakra-cli tokens theme.ts
 ```

-> You need to run this command after every `npm install`, because it updates
+> Note 🚨: If you delete the `node_modules` directory, you'll need to re-run the
-> some files in your node_modules
+> command to get proper typings again.

-For convenience, you can add a postinstall script to your `package.json`, so you
+For convenience, you can add a `postinstall` script to your `package.json`, so
-don't have to think about this every time you reinstall your dependencies.
+you don't have to think about this every time you re-install your dependencies.

 ```json title="package.json"
 "scripts": {